 To ensure that pressure on existing on-street parking is not increased all new developments should where appropriate include well designed off-street parking and cycle storage for residents and visitors.
-In residential developments at least 2 parking spaces should be provided for 2 bed properties, with a further additional parking space for properties with more than 3 bedrooms.
-For properties of 6 bedrooms or more, at least 4 parking spaces should be provided.
-Garages will not normally be counted as parking spaces.

 8.12 Representations to the Parish Council have drawn attention to the inadequacy of parking provision in new developments.
 This inadequacy has resulted in significant safety concerns (parking on the pavement and insufficient space for emergency services and deliveries), social tension through lack of parking spaces, and negative visual impact for the residents of, and visitors to, these new housing schemes.